Key Worker Categories:

 Those professionals who are responsible for education and childcare usually care for the children of other key workers.
 For example, during the COVID-19 pandemic, these professionals are required to take care of the children of key workers who must remain on active duty and cannot care for their own children.
-In essence, the key worker strategy depends on these professionals.

 Examples of Education and Childcare Workers:

 - Social workers.

 - Certain specialist professionals.

 Certain essential workers are required during emergency situations, such as with the COVID-19 pandemic, to keep the response to the situation moving.
 However, not all workers in the public services sector are considered to be key workers.

 Examples of Key Public Service Fields:

 - Death management.

 - Journalists and broadcasters providing public service broadcasting.

 There are certain local and national government administrative workers whose roles are key to the effective delivery of emergency response or essential public services, such as benefits payments.